- 11 November 2019

 - Category: Business

 Interestingly, a bank account can also be opened for the Representative office.
 Somehow, to employ people, you will need to have a representative that resides in Japan.
-And to pay your employees and provide them with social insurance and pension, you will have to prove your existence and submit various documents to the Social Insurance Office of the Ward such as:
+To pay your employees and provide them with mandatory social insurance and pension, you will have to prove your existence and submit various documents to the Social Insurance Office of the Ward such as:

 Lease for the Office